My Great Grandfather Harry Saward

 I first visited Wolferton in 1988.
 With Uncle Ray, Leslie’s brother.
-It was amazing to learn how my family roots were from such an historic place on the royal estate, and to see the church where my great grandparents were married and are now buried next to each other.
+It was amazing to learn how my family roots were from such an historic place on the royal estate, and to see the church where my grandparents were married my great grandparents and are now buried next to each other.
 I was really moved.

 I always love visiting Harry and Sarah’s grave, in pride of place under the tree near the church gate at St Peters.
 As I placed flowers I would say “hello” to the old boy.
 Its location is not far from his beloved station, house and cricket ground which makes it even more poignant, especially now I know a lot more about Harry’s life and history.

 Harry’s retirement gift from George V speaks volumes about the high regard in which he was held.
 The King presented Harry the first printed copy of Imperial Cricket, edited and signed by Pelham Warner.
 Its cover is in vellum and gold leaf.
 It had a limited edition print of 100 copies, and for Harry to have been gifted the first copy is really special.
 It was also signed and dedicated to Harry by the King.

 Numbers two and three of the limited print are owned by the Sandringham estate and Lords respectively.
 It is now a treasured family heirloom in my possession that was passed down to me by my father Leslie, due to our passion for cricket.

 Leslie recalls, “Cricket in the village was always a pleasure to watch in summer.
 The whole of the ground was much larger than anything I have ever seen as a playing area and the setting was a delight being surrounded by trees and rhododendrons on three sides and the Rectory grounds on the fourth.”